Phu Quoc at a glance

 2. Star Beach

-Along with Long Beach, Star Beach is always at the top list of the most beautiful beaches in Vietnam, Bai Sao (Star Beach) attracts many tourists when coming Phu Quoc.
+Along with Long Beach, Star Beach is always at the top list of the most beautiful beaches in Vietnam; Bai Sao (Star Beach) attracts many tourists when coming to Phu Quoc.
 The pristine, clean beach, and clear blue sea, smooth sandy beaches stretch at the foot of visitors.
-This is one of the beaches rated as beautiful which is no less gorgeous than other famous beaches in the world, so when you come to Phu Quoc, you definitely have to set foot here, walk on sand dunes or immerse yourself in this clear blue water.
+This is one of the beaches rated as beautiful which is no less gorgeous than other famous beaches in the world.
+So when you come to Phu Quoc, you definitely have to set foot here and immerse yourself in this clear blue beach.